windcloudit/mini-aspire/README.md

 `$ php artisan migrate:fresh --seed`

 ###6.
-Config PSR12
+Config PSR12 (Only for develop)

-Run this command to install php variable standard
+Run this command to install php variable standard, if you want to commit source code to, because this source code already setup PSR12 in git hook.

 `$ vendor/bin/phpcs --config-set installed_paths vendor/sirbrillig/phpcs-variable-analysis/`